ATinCS/crispy-computing/README.md

 # crispy-computing
-Day after the Reindeer project, practice using repositories
+This was the day after the Reindeer Project when we started to explicitly use commands

+The cat jumped off the bridge, but lived because the cat is still alive.